OlympusDAO-Education/Documentation/bonding.md

 between a fixed income product, a futures contract, and an option.
 The protocol quotes the bonder with terms for a trade at a future date.
 These terms include a predefined amount of OHM the bonder will receive and the time when vesting is complete.
 The bond becomes redeemable as it vests.
-I.e. in a 5 day term, after 2 days into the term 40% of the rewards can be claimed.
+I.e. in a 5-day term, after 2 days into the term 40% of the rewards can be claimed.

 **Bonding is an active, short-term strategy.** The price discovery mechanism of